Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- Torkelson has 137 hits to go with a slugging percentage of .444, both of which are tops among Detroit hitters this season.
+- Torkelson has 137 hits to go with a slugging percentage of .444, both of which rank first among Detroit hitters this season.

-- He has scored in 44.2% of his games this season, with more than one run scored in 9.1%.
+- He has scored in 68 of 154 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.